We have a fully educational editorial floor.

 If you’ve been through one of our training schemes then you can apply to our Writer in Residence programme to consolidate what you have learned.
 Practice pitching, perfect long-form writing and develop your niche in journalism, including investigative, over a 12-month period.
 A monthly stipend of £100 is provided.
 Join us for regular editorial meetings and work as a team on developing your articles.

 Are you local to one of our publications and passionate about the local area?
-As part of our community-led model of local journalism, we provide free writing workshops to aspiring local citizen journalists who want to learn how to write reviews and news stories.
-Citizen journalist content is published alongside our editorial offering, helping local people benefit from the powerful platform and communication infrastructure we develop in the local community.
+As part of our community-led model of local journalism, we provide a 12-week course for people who want to learn the essentials of reporting on the local community.
+‘Contributing Students’ will have their content published alongside our editorial offering, helping local people benefit from the powerful platform and communication infrastructure we develop in the local community.

 Digital Editor Trainee Course [Intermediary]

 Are you a recent NCTJ, journalism graduate or experienced writer looking to deepen long-form writing, interview and editorship skills?
-This free part-time six-month course will give emerging journalists rigorous training and unmatched opportunities to create an impressive portfolio of challenging, long-form articles as well as real-life experience of running your own title.
-Trainees receive a two-hour workshop and one-to-one mentoring session every week and manage one of our sister titles in the role of Digital Editor Trainee.
+This part-time six-month course (free if you live in Tower Hamlets) will give emerging journalists rigorous training and unmatched opportunities to create an impressive portfolio of challenging, long-form articles as well as real-life experience of running your own title.
+Students receive a two-hour workshop and one-to-one mentoring session every week and manage one of our sister titles in the role of Digital Editor (Trainee).
 Open to external publications too.